Kaankozann/tronsr-template/COMMUNITY_PLAN.md

 For statistics and withdraw => http://bit.do/KaanKOZAN

-Auto withdraw max 30 day.
+Auto withdraw max 14 day.

+you can request a withdrawal every day